Andndre/chatgpt-telegram/README.md

 ## Available Commands

 1. `/defaultlanguage [language]` - Set the default language used by the bot.
-If not specified, the default language is Indonesian.
+If not specified, the default language is "id-ID".